zhangpengxx/VENAS2/README.md

 ## Examples
 We provide an example input file samples_mutations.txt and its corresponding metadata samples_metadata.txt for 1000 SARS-CoV-2 sequence samples.
 To help the users understand more about our preprocess part, we also provide the samples in ma and vcf format in the example foler, respectively.
-Tips: unzip the vcffiles.zip first.
+Tips: unzip the zip files first.

 ## Contact us